wp-plugins/gotmls/readme.txt

 If you register on [GOTMLS.NET](http://gotmls.net/) you will have access to download definitions of New Threats and added features like automatic removal of "Known Threats" and patches for specific security issues like old versions of timthumb and brute-force attacks on wp-login.php.
 Otherwise, this plugin only scans for "Potential Threats" on your site, it would then be up to you to identify the good from the bad and remove them accordingly.

+= How do I patch the Revolution Slider vulnerability? =

+Easy, if you have installed and activated my this Anti-Malware plugin on your site then it will automatically block attempts to exploit the Revolution Slider vulnerability.

+= How do I patch the wp-login vulnerability? =

+The WordPress Login page is susceptible to a brute-force attack (just like any other login page).
+These types of attacks are becoming more prevalent these days and can sometimes cause your server to become slow or unresponsive, even if the attacks do not succeed in gaining access to your site.
+This plugin can apply a patch that will block access to the WordPress Login page whenever this type of attack is detected.
+Just click the Install Patch button under Brute-force Protection on the Anti-Malware Setting page.
+For more information on this subject [read my blog](http://gotmls.net/tag/wp-login-php/).

 = Why can't I automatically remove the "Potential Threats" in yellow? =

 Many of these files may use eval and other powerful PHP function for perfectly legitimate reasons and removing that code from the files would likely cripple or even break your site so I have only enabled the Auto remove feature for "Know Threats".